mstksg/typelits-printf/README.md

 [symbols]: https://hackage.haskell.org/package/symbols-0.3.0.0/docs/Data-Symbol-Examples-Printf.html

-An extensible and type-safe printf, matching the semantics of *[Text.Printf][]* in *base*.
+An extensible and type-safe printf from parsing GHC TypeLits Symbol literals, matching the semantics of *[Text.Printf][]* in *base*.
 The difference is that the variants here will always fail to compile if given arguments of the wrong type (or too many or too little arguments).
 Most of the variants also provide useful type feedback, telling you the type of arguments it expects and how many when queried with `:t` or with typed holes.

 [Text.Printf]: https://hackage.haskell.org/package/base/docs/Text-Printf.html